 “Excluding local stations interferes with the public's ability to get information from a wide variety of sources," SPJ's national president David Carlson said.
 "It is patently unfair to local television stations and their audiences."

-In a letter from RTNDA president Barbara Cochran to NFL commissioner Paul Tagliabue and the rulemaking committee, the association urged reversal of the policy.
-She wrote, “By banning local television coverage, this policy harms the local stations’ ability to serve the public and has the potential to damage the bonds between the NFL franchise and the community,” Cochran said in the letter.
+In a letter from RTNDA president Barbara Cochran to NFL commissioner Paul Tagliabue and the rule-making committee, the association urged reversal of the policy.
+“By banning local television coverage, this policy harms the local stations’ ability to serve the public and has the potential to damage the bonds between the NFL franchise and the community,” Cochran said in the letter.

 NAB president and CEO David Rehr called the NFL decision “wrongheaded” and said the league demonstrated “an appalling lack of appreciation for the role broadcasters play in serving local communities” with its action.